maarten-pennings/eMeterP1port/gen2/readme.md

 # Generation 2

 This is generation 2 of the eMeterP1port firmware.

-Two reasons.
+There are two reasons for a second generation.
 Firstly, generation 1 stopped working after a power outage.
 Root cause was a a new object in the telegram (about the power outage) that caused a line buffer overflow.
 Secondly, I found a hint to replace the software serial (bit-bang) by a hardware one.